wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Testing rules and decoders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-With the Wazuh API, it is possible to start a wazuh-logtest session or use an already started session and test and verify custom or default rules and decoders.
+With the Wazuh API, it is possible to start a **wazuh-logtest** session or use an already started session to test and verify custom or default rules and decoders.
 With the following request, a logtest session is created and the rules and decoders that match with the given log are shown.
 The predecoding phase is also shown, among other information.

 .. code-block:: console